Craig Benson: Governor of New Hampshire

 Benson's administration came under criticism following the resignation of Attorney General Peter Heed, who had been accused of sexual harassment.
 While an investigation cleared Heed of any wrongdoing, it revealed improper interference by Benson's security commissioner.
 Further criticism stems from the inappropriate awarding of a nearly $900,000 no-bid contract by his "volunteer" adviser (and former Cabletron human resource administrator) Linda Pepin, who was not licensed to broker such a deal.

 Benson also frequently used "volunteers" in his office to do gubernatorial work, but would not say who they were or what they did.
 These were not volunteers in the sense that they were unpaid staffers volunteering their time, rather Benson paid their salaries out of his own pocket, making them volunteers in the sense that they did not draw state salaries.
 This move was controversial, while proponents noted that Benson was generously allowing the state to save money, critics were concerned that it would limit scrutiny of the volunteer staff.
 Reporters discovered that one of these "volunteers" (and former Cabletron director of operations), Angela Blaisdell, was New Hampshire's official liaison with the federal government on homeland security.
 In addition, Benson was accused of engaging in political payback when Dori Wiggin, supervisor of the Department of Environmental Services Wetlands Division in Portsmouth, was transferred to the department's Concord headquarters.
 Under Wiggin, the DES had fined Benson in 1998 and 2003 for excavating beach sand without a permit at his Rye oceanfront home.

 Benson was also criticized, by both supporters and critics, for a management style that was considered "autocratic".
 In an interview with The New York Times, Benson stated that one of his first acts after being elected was to purchase a large, high table at which to hold his meetings.
 Those in attendance were to stand during meetings, and any latecomers were locked out.
 "It's to remind people we're here to get in and do our business and get out," he explained.

-In the 2004 election, Benson lost to Democratic challenger John Lynch—only the second time in 78 years that an incumbent New Hampshire governor was denied a second term—in a very close race, with Lynch securing just 51% of the vote.
+In the 2004 election, Benson lost to Democratic challenger John Lynch—only the second time in 78 years that an incumbent New Hampshire governor was denied a second term, in a very close race, Benson lost to Lynch by 14,318 votes.